People take vacations. Companies don’t.

 2. Complete Outsourcing (External Staff)

-Rather than building an internal IT department, a fund can hire an outside provider to take ownership of its entire technology function.
+Rather than building an internal IT department, an investment firm can hire an outside provider to take ownership of its entire technology function.
 For a hedge fund manager, this approach offers relief from the daily burdens of managing an in-house staff and provides a cost-effective way to access best-of-breed technical skills.
 If the vendor uses dedicated resource pools, its staff can build a deeper understanding of the fund’s business processes.

 Outsourced vendors can also assume responsibility for the hedge fund’s technology management and planning, helping to make budget forecasts more accurate and predictable.
 In addition, they can take the lead in training a hedge fund’s staff on IT systems and tools.
 Take caution though -- before entrusting your entire technology platform to an outside party, be certain that the vendor thoroughly understands the financial industry and operates from a position of financial strength and stability.